izure1/klaf/README.md

 ### Why use **tissue-roll**?

 JavaScript has numerous fantastic database libraries available, but at times, they can seem overly complex.
 This particular solution is ideal for situations where you need to store data for an extended period, making it well-suited for less critical data that doesn't require a rigid structure.

-Or, when everything is too bothersome.
+Since it is implemented in pure JavaScript, there is no need for pre-builds or configuration based on the Node.js version.
+It is compatible with all versions!

 ### Why should I use this instead of **JSON**?